-In order to attract the talent to meet our need for highly technical, innovative, and dedicated individuals that can meet the challenge of being a Submariner, we must keep pace with the demographic shifts of our nation.
+In order to attract the talent to meet our need for highly technical, innovative, and dedicated individuals that can meet the challenges of our Submarine Force, we must keep pace with the demographic shifts of our nation.
 Diversity encompasses more than race and gender.
-It accepts differences in thought, backgrounds, and experiences.
-It is not about removing barriers for some.
-It is about creating opportunity for all, where each individual's contribution is valued and respected.
+Diversity accepts differences in thought, backgrounds, and experiences.
+Diversity is not about removing barriers for some, but about creating opportunity for all, in which each individual's contribution is valued and respected.
 Diversity is a strategic imperative and a top priority for our Navy and Submarine Force.
 I expect leadership to understand and communicate the purpose of diversity initiatives, the desired end state and the personal actions required by all hands to aid in this effort.

 Desired End State:

-- Every member of COMSUBPAC contributes toward a dynamic culture that attracts, develops, grows, and retains the best talent and reflects the diversity of our nation.
+- Every member of the Pacific Submarine Force contributes toward a dynamic, inclusive culture that attracts, develops, grows, and retains the best talent and reflects the diversity of our nation.